2024 Solar Incentives Guide for Wilmington, MA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

 Solar incentives mitigate the cost of installing solar panels on your home.
 Financial incentives like these are intended to encourage more homeowners to make the switch to renewable energy.
 Various types of incentives, including discounts, cash back or credit towards your monthly utility bill, may be available to you.
-Some incentives may be handled by the Massachusetts government, by your utility company or by county or municipality, while other incentives are federal.
-Some solar incentives you might qualify for are:
+Some incentives may be handled by the Massachusetts government, by your utility company or by county or municipality, while others are federal.
+Categories of solar incentives include:

 • Tax Credits: Tax credits are dollar-for-dollar reductions in the amount of income tax that you owe the government.
 (A tax credit is different from a tax deduction.)

-• Net Metering: You can sign a net metering contract with your Wilmington utility company.
-This agreement may apply to all or a percentage of the excess electricity your solar panels generate.
-Your utility company will then subtract this value from your utility bill each month.
+• Net Metering: You can sign a net metering contract with your Wilmington utility company, that may apply to all or a percentage of the excess electricity that is generated by your solar panels.
+Your utility company will then deduct this value from your utility bill each month.

 Best Regional Coverage